glandium/git-cinnabar/README.md

 Python:
 -------

-git-cinnabar will use one of `python3`, `python2.7` or `python2`, whichever has mercurial libraries.
+git-cinnabar will use one of `python3`, `python`, `python2.7` or `python2`, whichever has mercurial libraries.
 If none of them does, it will use the first that can be found.

 You may force a specific python through the `GIT_CINNABAR_PYTHON` environment variable.